Growing

 The wound is the place where the light enters you. – Rumi

-Pain is an inevitable companion, shaping us in ways we only come to understand with time.
+Pain is an inevitable friend that shapes us in ways that we only realize afterwards.

-But what is pain, really?
-A sensation, a feeling, a state of being?
+But, what is pain?
+An emotion, a sense, a state of being?

-For many, pain is a reminder of our humanity.
-It’s a signal that we’re alive, that we’re capable of feeling and learning.
+Pain acts as a reminder of our humanity for many people.
+It serves as an indicator that we are living beings with the capacity for emotion and knowledge.
 It's a tree reminds us to respect boundaries when we fall from it and get hurt, a bruise that shows us the power of the reward balance in our first bike ride.
-Small moments, lessons that leave marks not only on our skin but also on our minds and that we carry forward.
+Small moments, teachings that make an impression on our skin and minds that we remember for a long time.

 It’s force of transformation.
-As Kahlil Gibran wrote, “Your pain is the breaking of the shell that encloses your understanding.”
-A fight with a friend, for instance, might sting, but it teaches us about trust and the fragility of relationships.
-Similarly, failure doesn't just hurt—it becomes a stepping stone toward resilience and growth.
+“Your pain is the breaking of the shell that encloses your understanding” as Kahlil Gibran once put it.
+A conflict with a friend may be difficult, but it provides you about relationships and trust.
+In the same way, failure works as a stepping stone for growth and resilience.